ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Controls vertical tapering of perturbations at the tropopause and corresponds to the upper sigma level at which to taper perturbations to zero.

 ``SPP_STDDEV_CUTOFF``: (Default: ( "1.5" "1.5" "2.5" "1.5" "1.5" ) )
-   Perturbation magnitude cutoff in number of standard deviations from the mean.
+   Limit for possible perturbation values in standard deviations from the mean.

 ``SPP_VAR_LIST``: (Default: ( "pbl" "sfc" "mp" "rad" "gwd" ) )
    The list of parameterizations to perturb: planetary boundary layer (PBL), surface physics (SFC), microphysics (MP), radiation (RAD), gravity wave drag (GWD).
 Valid values: ``"pbl"`` | ``"sfc"`` | ``"rad"`` | ``"gwd"`` | ``"mp"``